Updated: Sep 15

-So, if you can squeeze this 10-minute HIIT Workout into your lunch break, your body will be burning fat when you’re back at your desk.
+So, if you can squeeze this 10 minute HIIT Workout into your lunch break, your body will be burning fat when you’re back at your desk.

 I’ve said it before and here I’ll say it again, circuit training is by far the single most versatile form of exercise.
-Seriously, once you get the hang of designing circuits, you’ll literally never again complete the same session twice.
-Unless that is, you design a circuit that you really like.
+Seriously, once you get the hang of designing circuits, you’ll never again complete the same session twice.
+Unless that is, you design a circuit that you like.

 Not getting any fitter?

 But following the same routine doesn’t just lead to boredom, it also causes our fitness to stagnate.
-If you don’t keep pushing yourself, trying new exercise combinations, increasing repetition counts, breaking through perceived limitations, your fitness levels will flatline.
+If you don’t keep pushing yourself, trying new exercise combinations, increasing repetition counts, and breaking through perceived limitations, your fitness levels will flatline.
 As Bruce Lee said

 The versatility of circuits also allows for surgical specificity.
 By that I mean, circuits can be tailored to suit a specific component of fitness – strength, muscular endurance, coordination, agility – or sport.